resurfaceio/network-sniffer/README.md

 we suggest configuring the sniffer to capture from the backend applications directly.
 In this case, that means setting the `APP_PORTS` variable to `8080,3000,5432`.

-If TLS termination occurs within the application itself, we recommend using any of our instrumentation-application loggers: [logger-java](https://github.com/resurfaceio/logger-java), [logger-python](https://github.com/resurfaceio/logger-python), [logger-go](https://github.com/resurfaceio/logger-go), [logger-nodejs](https://github.com/resurfaceio/logger-nodejs), [logger-ruby](https://github.com/resurfaceio/logger-ruby), [logger-lua](https://github.com/resurfaceio/logger-lua), [logger-dotnet](https://github.com/resurfaceio/logger-dotnet)
+If TLS termination occurs within the application itself, we recommend using any of our instrumentation application loggers: [logger-java](https://github.com/resurfaceio/logger-java), [logger-python](https://github.com/resurfaceio/logger-python), [logger-go](https://github.com/resurfaceio/logger-go), [logger-nodejs](https://github.com/resurfaceio/logger-nodejs), [logger-ruby](https://github.com/resurfaceio/logger-ruby), [logger-lua](https://github.com/resurfaceio/logger-lua), [logger-dotnet](https://github.com/resurfaceio/logger-dotnet)

 ### Example: Demo app with network-sniffer as sidecar